 Prior to the close of the Hearing, the Complainant and the Respondent may make brief summary statements to the Decision Makers.
 The Complainant will present their summary statement first, followed by the Respondent.

 Effect of Failing to Respond to Question by Party’s Advisor

 If a party or witness is present at the live hearing, but disagrees with a determination by the Chair of a relevancy determination, they have the choice of either (1) abiding by the Chair’s determination and answering the question, or (2) refusing to answer the question.
-If the party or witness refuses to answer the question, the Decision Makers may not rely on any statement about which a party or witness has declined to answer cross-examination questions.

 At the conclusion of the hearing, everyone other than the Chair, the College’s legal counsel, and Decision Makers, if different than the Chair, will be dismissed from the hearing to allow the Decision Makers to deliberate in private.
 The Chair and the College’s legal counsel may remain for deliberations, but do not vote.
 The Decision Makers’ decision will be determined by majority vote.
 If the Decision Makers make a responsible finding, then the Chair or Title IX Coordinator, as applicable, will provide the Decision Makers with information related to the Respondent’s prior conduct history, if applicable.

 If the Decision Makers find the Respondent responsible for one or more alleged policy violations, it will deliberate regarding the appropriate sanction(s) and reach a decision by majority vote.
 The votes themselves will not be shared with the parties and only the decision on responsibility and any applicable sanction will be announced.
 The Decision Makers may schedule additional meetings to complete deliberations if necessary.